mskf3000/Tutorials-and-Cheat-Sheets/FFmpeg.md

 	       -tag:v hvc1 -sn output.mp4
 	       ;

 This command uses Apple’s T2 encryption chips (available on most 2018 and above Macs) to speed up encoding.
 A lot faster than `lbx265` but the quality stinks and the `-crf` value cannot be adjusted.
-Here for refernce only:
+Here for reference only:

 	nice -n 10 \
 	ffmpeg -i input.mkv \